 In the wild, a cat would eat a range of textures and get much of their necessary water through eating fresh meat.
 Some of their preference may be instinctually biased toward wet and raw foods.
 But domesticated cats, like humans, also have their own opinions.
 Some may prefer a soft minced food or chunky bites.
 Watch your cat eat.
 Do they lick their food?
 Do they eat the gravy first?
 Their habits may give you clues to their texture preferences.
 Most veterinarians recommend a mixture of wet and dry food throughout the week.

 A recent trend in pet foods, raw cat food is said to be an optimal choice because heat has not degraded proteins and other essential nutrients, although there is not yet much research to back these claims.
-Research has shown that raw pet foods carry an increased risk of salmonella and listeria bacterial infections, which can be dangerous for both cats and human caretakers.
+And research has shown that raw pet foods carry an increased risk of salmonella and listeria bacterial infections, which can be dangerous for both cats and human caretakers.

 Made in the USA